Chieze-Franklin/Bolt.js-Book/setting-up-bolt.md

 After installing the official settings app you will then be able to perform various administrative tasks like:

 * Add new roles \(in addition to the admin role that was auto-created\).
 * Add new users, and assign them roles.
 A user can be assigned more than one role.

 * Install new apps.
-You canuse this opportunity to install apps that serve common endpoints like `localhost:400/home`.
+You can use this opportunity to install apps that serve common endpoints like `localhost:400/home`.